llvm/llvm-project/clang/docs/UsersManual.rst

   $ clang --warning-suppression-mappings=mapping.txt -Wunused foo/bar.cc
   # This compilation won't emit any unused findings for sources under foo/
   # directory.
-But it'll still complain for all the other sources.
+But it'll still complain for all the other sources, e.g:
+  $ cat foo/bar.cc
+  #include "dir/include.h" // clang flags unused declarations here.
+  #include "foo/include.h" // but unused warnings under this source is omitted.

 See :doc:`WarningSuppressionMappings` for details about the file format and functionality.